 Waiver Authority

-The Administrator may by rule or order waive any or all of the provisions of Section 307.
+The Administrator may by rule or order waive any or all of the federal-covered-securities notice-filing provisions.
 This gives the Administrator flexibility to reduce notice filing burdens when appropriate.